-Award winning author and VCCA Fellow, tammy was born in Midland, Texas.
+Award winning, Amazon bestselling author and VCCA Fellow, tammy was born in Midland, Texas.
 SUGAR LAND is her debut novel.
 She's been published two dozen times in journals and anthologies and is also the publisher of Gertrude and wrangler of GERTIE queer book club.

 tammy attended the Tin House Workshop twice, earned her MFA from Antioch University, won a fellowship to the 2012 SLS Summer Seminar in Kenya and a 2017 Sou-Wester Artist-in-Residence Fellowship, and was nominated for a Million Writers Award and a Pushcart.
 SUGAR LAND won an IPPY, was shortlisted with two others for the Crook's Corner Prize, a finalist for a Forewords Indie Award, made the Advocate's Best of 2018, a Top Five for 2018 by Powell's booksellers, was starred by Kirkus Reviews, and called "writing at its finest" by the New York Journal of Books (among other lovely reviews here).

 Stemming from what her grandmother calls her "gypsy blood," she has lived in 16 cities in 3 countries, working as a gas station attendant, biscuit maker, medical experimentee, waitress in a Greek diner, house cleaner, and a college instructor – among other odd jobs.
 She also created “Dottie’s Magic Pockets” – the first show for kids in all kinds of families, and has dabbled a bit with screenwriting.
 See scripts here.

 She lives between Portland, OR and Basel, Switzerland with her lady-friend, Karena, and their three kids.